oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

             - { name: oro.api.entity_id_resolver, id: mine, class: Oro\Bundle\UserBundle\Entity\User }
 ```

-In case if a predefined identifier should be available only for a specific request type
+If a predefined identifier should be available only for a specific request type
 the [requestType](./request_type.md) attribute of the tag can be used, e.g.:

 ```yaml